-There are several options for acquiring fellowships that cover some or all of the costs of a study programme at Wageningen University.
+There are several options for acquiring fellowships that cover some or all of the costs of a study programme at the university.
 Nevertheless, the acquisition of a fellowship is often a lengthy process.
 Applicants should therefore contact possible donors at a very early stage.

 Grantfinder & Scholarship portal